LegendaryLinux/win11-settings/README.md

 3. Copy the contents of
    [this hosts file](https://raw.githubusercontent.com/hagezi/dns-blocklists/main/hosts/native.winoffice.txt) to the bottom of your `hosts` file.
 You do not need to copy lines beginning with a `#`.
+4. Block QuickAssist by adding this line to the bottom of the hosts file:
+   `0.0.0.0 remoteassistance.support.services.microsoft.com`.
-4. Save the file.
+5. Save the file.
 Ensure the file is saved as `hosts`, without the `.txt` extension.

-**Note: Widows 11 will flag this change as a potential security vulnerability.**
+**Note: Widows 11 will flag changes to the `hosts` file as a severe security vulnerability.**
 The `hosts` file is used to redirect requests for specific domains to a predefined endpoint.
 Here, we are redirecting the requests to Microsoft's telemetry servers to `0.0.0.0`, which is a non-routable address.
 This effectively blocks the domains on your system.

 ![hosts-file.png](./hosts-file.png)

+### Uninstall QuickAssist
+1. Open Windows PowerShell in administrator mode:
+   - Search for `powershell` in the Start menu.
+   - Right-click it and choose `Run as administrator`.
+   - Run the following command:
+   `Get-AppxPackage -Name MicrosoftCorporationII.QuickAssist | Remove-AppxPackage -AllUsers`

 ### Remove or disable unwanted apps
 1. Open the Windows Settings Panel by pressing `Win + U`.